Brain Tumor Specialist in Lucknow

-complete cure or on relieving symptoms.
+Treatment options vary according to type of tumour, its size, location and the stage it has progressed to.
+The treatment may focus on complete cure or on relieving symptoms.
 There are about 120 different types of brain tumours, many of which can be successfully removed.
-New therapies
+New therapies keep increasing the life span and enhancing the quality of life of many patients.

 Symptoms

 Tumours affect the brain by compressing or destroying normal tissue and increasing pressure within the cranium.
-The symptoms vary
+The symptoms vary according to the type, size, location and stage of the tumour in the brain.
+Generally, the symptoms include:

 - Headaches that tend to worsen in the morning